Mental Health Resources

 CCHA continue de plaider en faveur des ressources et du soutien en santé mentale pour les personnes atteintes de cardiopathie congénitale.
 Les ressources fournies ci-dessous visent à fournir un soutien et une assistance pour les problèmes de santé mentale.

 The association’s mission is to promote awareness of anxiety disorders and support access to proven resources and treatment.
+Resources for all ages.

 Mental health for all.
 Founded in 1918, the Canadian Mental Health Association (CMHA) is the most established, most extensive community mental health organization in Canada.